-‘Fan Service: The Movie’ – but in the best possible way.
+‘Fan Service: The Movie’ – but in several of the best possible ways.

 The balls on this movie to:

 - trash three decades of pop cultural understanding of how time travel works

 - call out Back to the Future, by name, as being incorrect